julitr0/readflow/ENV_SETUP.md

 # Environment Setup Guide

-This guide walks you through setting up all required environment variables for ReadFlow.
+This guide walks you through setting up all required environment variables for Link to Reader.

 ## Quick Start